Vodafone: Consolidation period since 2019

-In 2019, Vodafone Group created a legally separate organisation comprising its European mobile towers.
+Since 2019, Vodafone has entered into a period of consolidation of its European business, characterised mainly by sales of parts of its business, and the spinning off of some of its assets into separate companies.
+In 2019, Vodafone sold its stake in Vodafone Malta to Monaco Telecom.
+Also in 2019, Vodafone Group created a legally separate organisation comprising its European mobile towers.
 At the same time it was reported that the mobile towers business could be valued at about £10 billion.
 The mobile towers business was named Vantage Towers on 24 July 2020.
-Vantage Towers is headquartered in Düsseldorf, Germany with towers infrastructure in Germany, Spain, Greece, Portugal, Czech Republic, Romania, Hungary, Italy and Ireland comprising a total of 68,000 towers.
+Vantage Towers is headquartered in Düsseldorf, Germany, with towers infrastructure in Germany, Spain, Greece, Portugal, Czech Republic, Romania, Hungary, Italy and Ireland comprising a total of 68,000 towers.